Everytime We Touch (David Guetta song)

-"Everytime We Touch" is a song performed by French DJ David Guetta, American singer Chris Willis and Swedish DJs Steve Angello and Sebastian Ingrosso from Guetta's third studio album, Pop Life (2007).
+"Everytime We Touch" is a song performed by French DJ David Guetta, American singer Chris Willis and Swedish House Mafia members and DJs Steve Angello and Sebastian Ingrosso from Guetta's third studio album, Pop Life (2007).
 The song was released as the album's sixth and final single on 16 January 2009.

 Guetta's proclaimed favourite song from the album was written with long-term collaborator Willis, and co-produced with Swedish House Mafia members Angello and Ingrosso.
 The track was serviced to Australian radio on 23 February 2009.